IntelligentAutomationCommunity/CTX-Validate-Structure/README.md

 ## Validation
 The input structure is copied to the output structure and it is validated and sanitised according to the elements of the **i_specification** input list.

-The **i_specification** input list provides details on the validations to apply .
+The **i_specification** input list provides details on the validations to apply.
 Each element of the list is a validation structure, with the following fields:
 Field Name | Description | Type | M/O |
 -----------|-------------|------|-----|
 **NAME**|The name of the field in the **i_structure** input structure to which this validation applies|text|M